 - A. The City may suspend, revoke, or modify any permit issued by the City whenever: - 1.
 The permit holder has committed a violation in the course of performing activities subject to that permit; - 2.
 The permit holder has interfered with the authorized representatives of the City in the performance of his or her duties related to that permit; - 3.
 The permit was issued in error or on the basis of materially incorrect information supplied to the City; - 4.
 Permit fees or costs were paid to the City by check and returned from a financial institution marked nonsufficient funds (NSF) or canceled; - 5.
 For a permit or approval that is subject to sensitive area review, the applicant has failed to disclose a change of circumstances on the development proposal site which materially affects an applicant's ability to meet the permit or approval conditions, or which makes inaccurate the sensitive area study that was the basis for establishing permit or approval conditions.
 Such suspension, revocation, or modification shall be carried out through the notice and order provisions of this Chapter and shall be effective upon the compliance date established by the notice and order.
+Such suspension, revocation, or modification may be appealed to the Hearing Examiner using the appeal provisions of this Chapter; - B. Notwithstanding any other provision of this Chapter, tThe City may immediately suspend operations under any permit issued under this Title by issuing a stop work order. - C. The City may deny a permit when, with regard to the site or project for which the permit is submitted: - 1.
+Any person owning the property or submitting the development proposal has been found in violation of any ordinance, resolution, regulation, or public rule of the City that regulates or protects the public health, safety and welfare, or the use and development of land and water; and/or - D. Any person owning the property or submitting the development proposal has been found in violation and remains in violation of the conditions of any permit, notice and order, or stop work order issued pursuant to any such ordinance, resolution, regulation, or public rule.

-Such suspension, revocation, or modification may be appealed to the Hearing Examiner using the appeal provisions of this Chapter; - B. The City may immediately suspend operations under any permit issued under this Title by issuing a stop work order. - C. In order to further the remedial purposes of this Chapter, such suspension or denial may continue until the violation is cured by restoration, accepted as complete by the City, and by payment of any civil penalty imposed for the violation, except that permits or approvals shall be granted to the extent necessary to accomplish any required restoration or cure.
+D. In order to further the remedial purposes of this Chapter, such suspension or denial may continue until the violation is cured by restoration, accepted as complete by the City, and by payment of any civil penalty imposed for the violation, except that permits or approvals shall be granted to the extent necessary to accomplish any required restoration or cure.